Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Orbital Funk Princess.md

 “Hey, isn’t that the game that was in the news because someone played it until they died?”

--   A hunter’s relative has been in contact, concerned about a cousin they haven’t heard from in a while.
+-   A hunter’s relative has been in contact, concerned about a cousin they [[haven]]’t heard from in a while.
 The last they heard from the cousin, they were excited about a new video game.

 # Countdown